dboland/minc/BUILD.md

 ## Stage 1: build the kernel

 For this you need the OpenBSD 6.1.0 source code.
-As mentined above, you can get it yourself using cvs, but you can also use my copy (186Mb).
+As mentioned, you can get it yourself using cvs, but you can also use my copy (186Mb).
 Move this file to preferably the root of a disk drive and extract it there:

 https://minc.commandlinerevolution.nl/openbsd-master-6.1.0.zip